2026 federal poverty guidelines

 How does the government use the federal poverty guidelines?

-The DHHS, the IRS, and many state governments use federal poverty guidelines to determine your financial eligibility for several federal programs, including Medicaid, premium tax credits, and others.
+The DHHS, the IRS, and many state governments use federal poverty guidelines to determine your financial eligibility for several federal programs, including Medicaid, premium tax credits, cost-sharing reductions, and others.
 Let's go over each in more detail.

 Medicaid eligibility